divnix/std/docs/glossary.md

 : An Cell Block is the specific _named type_ of a Standard (and hence: Flake) output.

-**Clade**
+**Block Type**

-: A Clade is the unnamed generic type of an Cell Block and may or may not implement Clade Actions.
+: A Block Type is the unnamed generic type of an Cell Block and may or may not implement Block Type Actions.

 **Target**